 Why Your Retirement Savings Shouldn’t Be Your Emergency Fund

 Life happens.
 Cars break down.
 Ankles get sprained.
 There will always be “emergencies” that can set you back financially, but you don’t want to compound the damage by tapping your retirement savings to pay for them.
-Thirty million Americans used their retirement nest egg for an emergency in 2015, according to Bankrate — that’s one in eight.
-Your retirement savings is there for one thing: retirement.
+46 million Americans—say they’ve wiped out their emergency savings since the start of the pandemic, according to CNBC + Acorns Invest In You savings survey — that’s 14% of Americans.1 Your retirement savings is there for one thing: retirement.
 Anything else you do with it will affect your long-term goals and your ability to live the way you want to when you reach your golden years.

-For savers, amassing a sufficient amount of money to live off of in retirement means they won’t have to burden their adult children if they get sick or have other emergency needs.
+For savers, amassing enough money to live off of in retirement means they won’t have to burden their adult children if they get sick or have other emergency needs.
 But if their savings are used for emergencies before they retire, seniors may be forced to turn to their children to help in a crisis.
 That, in turn, could put pressure on their adult children’s ability to save, thus creating a vicious cycle.